Abbreviations used in SI+ |

 STAKE |

-Stock Adjustment via the Stock Take module |
+Stock Adjustment via the Stock Take module Automated balance adjustments injected systematically following the execution of a formal stock take cycle module. |

 STO |

-Stock movements between warehouses (Stock Transfer Order) |
+Stock Transfer Order Stock movements between warehouses. |